BGforgeNet/FO2tweaks/README.md

 #### Auto cursor

 In combat, cursor state automatically changes to "attack" when hovering over an enemy, and back to "move" when over an empty hex.

+#### Action Points rollover

+A portion of unused Action Points (default 2) will carry over to the next turn, Jagged Alliance style.
+This replaces AC bonus from used APs.
+Applies to everyone.

 ### Miscellaneous